varshax11/AI-Agent-with-Amazon-Bedrock-AgentCore/README.md

-# Production-Ready AI Agent with Amazon Bedrock AgentCore
+# AI Agent with Amazon Bedrock AgentCore

 This project demonstrates how to **build, deploy, and operate a production-ready AI agent** using **:contentReference[oaicite:0]{index=0}**.
 The agent is designed to **answer customer questions** by retrieving relevant information from a **CSV-based FAQ knowledge base**, following an **Agentic RAG (Retrieval-Augmented Generation)** approach.